joshc0des/scrape_views/README.md

 ### Notes
 - I used Node js and Puppeteer to make this web scraper
-- This app uses node js to scrape additional info from separate pages and tie it all together into a CSV
+- This app uses node js to scrape additional info view links from separate html table pages